STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

    configuration settings.
 This is to protect the user from unintentional typos while specifying those settings.
-This behavior can be overwritten by appending a ``'!'`` to the configuration key, thus forcing the setting to be entered into the configuration database, for instance: :option:`--hpx:ini`\
+This behavior can be overwritten by appending a ``'!'`` to the configuration key, thus forcing the setting to be entered into the configuration database.
+For instance: :option:`--hpx:ini`\
    ``=hpx.foo! = 1``

-If any of the environment variables or files listed above is not found the corresponding loading step will be silently skipped.
+If any of the environment variables or files listed above are not found, the corresponding loading step will be silently skipped.

 .. _loading_components: